AndreWeiner/wall_modeling/test_cases/turbulentFlatPlate/README.md

 }
 ```

 The result plots are shown in '*PlotCf.ipynb*'.
 For y+ = 5 and 10, the calculated skin friction values best fit the empirical data.
 The values also fit well for y+ = 0.05, whereas the values slightly differ from the empirical data for y+ = 1 and 2.
-For y+ = 30, 50, and 100, the values well fit the empirical data at the back part of the plate ($Re_{x}>0.2\cdot 10^7$), while they totally cannot catch the behavior of the data at the front part ($Re_{x}<0.2\cdot 10^7$).
+For y+ = 30, 50, and 100, the values well fit the empirical data at the back part of the plate (Re<sub>x</sub> > 0.2x10e7), while they definitely cannot catch the behavior of the data at the front part (Re<sub>x</sub> < 0.2x10e7).
 It implies that the more accurate wall boundary condition can be applied by wall functions than the condition without wall functions.
 However, there are still some discrepancies between the calculation and the empirical data.
 A modification of wall functions is needed to reduce these discrepancies.

 ## **'*Allrun*' Script**